-I was fortunate to meet former Hawthorn and Richmond player Mark Graham from PurePlay Orthopaedics who offered me an opportunity to complete work experience with him and his businesses as a clinical support technician.
+I was fortunate to meet Mark Graham from PurePlay Orthopaedics who offered me an opportunity to complete work experience with him and his businesses as a clinical support technician.

 I was able to walk away from the camp and that experience with an understanding of how my football skills transpire to the business world and connections that I’m grateful for.

-For the players transitioning this year, don’t be afraid to step outside of your comfort zone and your search for a new career path.
+For the players transitioning this year, don’t be afraid to step outside of your comfort zone and you search for a new career path.

 There are support networks available to you through your club or the AFLPA and I encourage you to lean on them.

-It’s also likely that you’ll want a break from football once a contract is no longer on the table or you retire, but the opportunity to attend the transition camp (through a virtual medium this year) is a great one.
+It’s also likely that you’ll want a break from football once a contract is no longer on the table or you retire but the opportunity to attend the transition camp (virtually, this year) is a great one.

 You never know the opportunities that could come of that experience.
 It’s a great resource available to you.